andreyorst/fennel-proto-repl-protocol/README.md

 ```

 This method is not portable, and will not work under Windows because the named pipes can't be created in the same way (unless the REPL is running in Cygwin or WSL (not tested)).
-The client can redefine `protocol.mkfifo` in a system-dependent way or provide it's own implementation of `protocol.read` which doesn't rely on pipes at all.
+The client can redefine `protocol.mkfifo` in a system-dependent way or provide its own implementation of `protocol.read` which doesn't rely on pipes at all.

-For example, here's an implementation of `protocol.read` which uses [luasocket][3] to starts a small socket server and wait for data from the client.
+For example, here's an implementation of `protocol.read` which uses [luasocket][3] to start a small socket server and wait for data from the client.
 Instead of providing a `"pipe"` parameter in the message, it provides the port number:

 ```fennel